CampaignChain/campaignchain/README.md

 2. Install Composer
 -------------------

-CampaignChain utilizes `Composer`_ for its package and modules management.
+CampaignChain utilizes https://getcomposer.org/download/ for its package and modules management.
 Install it with this command:

 .. code-block:: bash